Maha Music Festival is located in Aksarben Village at 67th and Center Street in Omaha, NE.

 Saturday, August 17: 11 a.m.-midnight, 67th and Frances St. in Aksarben Village

 You can pick up your wristband to any Maha event at these times and locations.

-At the music festival you’ll use your wristband with all vendors.
-No vendors will accept any other form of payment.
-This will help keep lines moving quickly!
+No. At the music festival you’ll scan your wristband to make all purchases; vendors will not accept any other form of payment.

-You can still load cash onto your wristband.
-There will be various locations on-site at the music festival to load cash onto your wristband quickly, easily, and securely.
+There will be various Eventbrite Pay Wallet Kiosk locations on-site at the music festival to load cash into your Eventbrite Pay Wallet quickly, easily, and securely.

-If you loaded your wristband with a credit or debit card and your leftover funds are more than $5, your card account will be automatically refunded after the event.
-If your leftover funds are less than $5, you will need to request a refund from Eventbrite within your cashless profile.
+If you used a credit or debit card and your leftover funds are more than $5.00: Your card account will be automatically refunded after the event.
+Please allow up to 30 days for processing.

 Because we need you!
 Last year we were 700 strong, but we’re always looking for more to join the fam.
 Are you down to make an impact, and learn something new along the away?
 This opportunity has your name written on it.
 Not to mention you also get a free pass to the event.

 So many things!
 Check out the full list of jobs, shifts and duties on VolunteerLocal.

 A group of marketing-minded folks who want to spread the word about Maha in advance.

 Glad you asked.
 When you help out during a four- to seven-hour shift, you earn free admittance to the event you’re volunteering at.
 You also get a limited-run volunteer T-shirt, and legit bragging rights.
 More details at VolunteerLocal.